-Course reps represent your voice at a course/programme/degree level.
+Course reps represent the student voice at a course/programme/degree level.
 There are reps at every single level of study, from year one undergraduate through to postgraduate doctoral students.
 The groups of students they represent are usually defined by degree pathway or degree name, but there can also be mature student reps, Joint Honour reps and international student reps, to name just a few.
-The role of course reps is to gather feedback from their peers (you) to make changes to the educational experiences within each programme.
+The role of course reps is to gather feedback from their peers to make changes to the educational experiences within each programme.
 The types of changes achieved are really broad and can relate to things such as timetabling, resources, environment, as well as module content and the timing or quality of feedback.

 Overseeing the course reps within a department, department reps regularly meet with, and gather feedback from, course reps.
 They exercise influence at a department level, contributing to Periodic Departmental Reviews, Annual Reviews and acting as a Curriculum Consultant.
 They are also the Chair of the Staff Student Committee, a regular meeting between department staff and course and department reps, where ideas are discussed and actions taken forward.